 Answer

-Adjusted the sentence to read.
+We adjusted the sentence.
+It now reads:

-The social relevance is further evident in that it not only affects the person who is ostracized (intrapersonal effects), but often also others (interpersonal effects).
+The social relevance is further evident in that ostracism not only affects the person who is ostracized (intrapersonal effects), but often also others (interpersonal effects).
 As a grim example, research on school shootings has suggested a direct link between ostracism and revenge.
-People who were ostracized may retaliate by murdering those responsible and possible innocent bystanders [5].
+People who were ostracized may retaliate by murdering those responsible and sometimes even innocent bystanders [5].

 #5